PeterC66/m4ops/NotesStandardsPractices.md

   - You can merge (one branch into another - HEAD) as often as you like
   - One Long-Running Branch Only - your production code- all new topic branches are based off (and merged into) this "master" branch
   - A "[Submodule](https://www.git-tower.com/learn/git/ebook/en/desktop-gui/advanced-topics/submodules#start)" is just a standard repository (pointing to a specific commit) nested inside a parent repository.
 To include a code library, you can simply add it as a Submodule in your main project.
-  - using [gitlens in VSCode](https://github.com/eamodio/vscode-gitlens/#gitlens-explorer) for examining the git history of files
 - Our simple workflow is (using Ctrl-Shift-P each time)
   - Checkout to...
   - +Create new branch - give it a name (XXX)